Detailed Information about Auction Domains

-Buy It Now price is used in all auction types very commonly.
+Buy It Now price is commonly used in all auction types.
 This is simply the price that the seller will allow buyers to purchase a domain.
-The domain may actually be placed in a public auction and given a buy it now price as well as a minimum bid.
-If a buyer finds a domain that they want, they can pay the buy it now price and instantly purchase that domain without fears of another buyer placing a higher bid.
+The domain may actually be placed in a public auction and given a buy it now prices as well as a minimum bid.
+If a buyer finds a domain that they want, they can pay to buy it now price and instantly purchase that domain without fears of another buyer placing a higher bid.

 Auction close date & time

 This is the date and time that an auction will close.
-At this point the highest bidder wins the purchase of the domain.
-We filter all auction ends dates so if you want to see domains that have a close date and time soon, we can help you to locate them quickly and easily.
+At this point, the highest bidder wins the purchase of the domain.
+We filter all auction ends dates so if you want to see domains that have a close end date and time, we can help you to locate them quickly and easily.

 You can purchase these domains for yourself or re-sell them quickly to see an amazing return on investment potential!